sjiangDA/SasSubmit/Readme.md

 ![SAS studio university edition start](figures/studio_ue_open.png)
 * Open the link [http://localhost:10080](http://localhost:10080) in your browser
 * Click on the link to start SAS studio.
 * The link changes to the format like "http://localhost:10080/SASStudio/371/".
-Change the settings `studio_address_ue` to this link because it directly link to your SAS studio.
+Change the settings `studio_address` to this link because it directly link to your SAS studio.
 * Choose your preferred browser by changing the settings `browser` to be either "ie" (Internet explorer) or "firefox" (Firefox) or "chrome" (Google Chrome).

 ## SAS studio